sarnowski/aws-cloudwatch-monitoring-extension/README.md

 Use Case
 --------

-The AWS CloudWatch custom monitor captures statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Broswer.
+The AWS CloudWatch custom monitor captures statistics from Amazon CloudWatch and displays them in the AppDynamics Metric Browser.

 Metrics are categorized under the AWS Product Namespaces: